-The reference phase synchronization output is a 50% duty TTL level logic signal that rises at zero
+The reference phase synchronization output is a 50% duty TTL level logic signal that rises at zero degree of the reference phase.
+If the phase setting is changed, the phase between the reference phase synchronization signal and waveform output can be changed.
+P.4-35

-At high frequencies, there is a phase difference equivalent to about 10 ns even with a 0 $^{\circ}$ setting due to the difference in the propagation delay time of the output circuits of the waveform output and synchronization/sub output.
+At high frequencies, there is a phase difference equivalent to about 10 ns even with a 0 ° setting due to the difference in the propagation delay time of the output circuits of the waveform output and synchronization/sub output.
 This phase difference can be adjusted by setting the phase.